 Macroeconomic Modelling, Forecasting and Policy Analysis

-Our world-class economists at the Melbourne Institute conduct in-depth analysis of domestic and international fiscal and monetary policies, evaluating their impact on the state of the Australian economy.
+Our world-class economists at the Melbourne Institute conduct in-depth analysis of domestic and international fiscal, monetary and macro-prudential policies, evaluating their impact on the state of the Australian economy.

 Our researchers have high-level skills in applied macroeconomic analysis, especially in the application of macroeconometric techniques and computational macroeconomic methodologies to economic data.